Meal Plan for a Coeliac Bodybuilder

 Timing of meals is important for maximum gains and efficient energy levels, so spread meals regularly through the day and try to stick to a schedule.
 It's especially important is to eat good amounts of protein and carbs after training.

-Large bowl of Rice Krispies or cornflakes or buckwheat flakes + 250ml skimmed milk + 1 tsp sugar
+Large bowl of gluten-free breakfast cereal e.g. cornflakes / buckwheat flakes + 250ml skimmed milk + 1 tsp sugar

 2 whole eggs (quality variety)